mallorybulkley/aa-practice-test-generator/README.md

 Generates a random practice assessment including problems across all categories (except for bonus).
 Test files will be generated inside of a directory called `practice_assessment`.

-- `practice_test.rb` contains the problems to be solved

-- `spec.rb` combines the specs for the chosen problems into one file for easy testing

-- `solutions.rb` combines the solutions for each problem

 ### Problems by Category Generator

 **Command**: `ruby category_generator.rb` (must follow prompt after)